Marblehead, Massachusetts: Fishing industry

 In the 75 years from the American Revolution to the middle of the nineteenth century, Marblehead experienced a golden age of fishing.
-The War of 1812 brought disruption similar to during the American Revolution, with fishing grounds being blockaded, and fisherman heading off to war, with over 500 Marbleheaders being imprisoned by the British.
+The War of 1812 brought disruption similar to during the American Revolution, with fishing grounds being blockaded, and fisherman heading off to war, with over 500 Marbleheaders being captured by the British.
 After the war, and later into the 19th century, wealthier citizens wanted a new bank to finance vessels, and to serve the town's fishermen and merchants.
 On March 17, 1831, with a capital of US$100,000, they founded the Grand Bank.
 The name was changed to National Grand Bank on October 3, 1864.

 The town's fishermen had 98 vessels (95 of which exceeded 50 tons) putting to sea in 1837, where they often harvested fish off the Grand Banks of Newfoundland.
 However, a gale or hurricane in that area on September 19, 1846, sank 11 vessels and damaged others.
 With 65 men and boys lost in the storm, the town's fishing industry began a decline.
 The storm is depicted in Fireboard: The Great Gale of 1846, c.
 1850 by William Thompson Bartoll.
 A copy of the book is held by the Peabody Essex Museum.

 American Civil War

-During the American Civil War, 1,048 Marblehead men went to war, joining both the Army and Navy.
-One hundred ten died; 87 were wounded, many of whom died later of their injuries.
+During the Civil War, 1,048 Marblehead men went to war, joining both the Army and Navy.
+110 died; 87 were wounded, many of whom died later of their injuries.
 During the war, Marblehead would raise almost $100,000 to supplement the war effort, an incredible effort for a town of 8,000 that relied mainly on fishing for income.
 Marblehead would be the first regiment in the state to answer the call for troops.
 A Grand Army of the Republic veterans organization was formed after the war, and established headquarters in the old town house, where it still displays artifacts from the Marblehead regiments that served.